vic-ma/howtodismantle.github.io/_posts/2025-08-24-Peakboard-UI-Hacks-Next-Level-Custom-Dialogs.md

 ## Add the controls

 First, we add the following controls to the app:
-* The button that initiates the modal dialog.
+1. A button that initiates the modal dialog.
 We label it, *Call me by my name*.
-This is the button that initiates the dialog.
-* Controls for the dialog:
+1. Controls for the dialog:
   * A rectangle shape for the background of the dialog.
   * A text box that prompts the user, *Please type in your name*.
-  * A text input for the user to enter their name in.
+  * A text input where the user enters their name.
   * A button for the user to submit their name, labelled *OK*.

 ![image](/assets/2025-08-24/010.png)

-Next, we group together the dialog controls.
-We do this by dragging and dropping one control on top of another in the control tree on the left side.
+Next, we group the dialog controls together, by doing the following:
+1. We drag and drop one control on top of another, in the control tree on the left side.
 This automatically creates a new control group.
+1. We drag the rest of the controls into the group.
-Then, we rename the group to `MyDialogGroup`.
+1. We rename the group to `MyDialogGroup`.

+Now, we can easily make the entire dialog visible and invisible.

 ![image](/assets/2025-08-24/020.png)